ncatlab/nlab-content/pages/5/2/0/4/4025/content.md

 ## Idea

-Functional is used in two meanings: either a $k$-valued usually linear function on a $k$-vector space, where $k$ is a [[field]] (or even [[skewfield]]), or a function on some space of functions, paths or alike.
+Functional is used in two meanings: either a $k$-valued, usually linear, function on a $k$-vector space, where $k$ is a [[field]] (or even [[skewfield]]), or, more generally, a function on some space of functions, paths or alike.
 The two meanings overlap as sometimes one considers linear spaces of functions; then the two concepts of a functional agree.

 Physicists and engineers usually talk about functions in terms of (real or complex) variables; and when the variables, i.e. [[domain]] are spaces of functions itself they are usually warned; hence word functional emphasises a function on [[domain]] which is a [[space]]  "of the size of [[mapping space]]", so that the functional is a "a function of functions".